natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-100F%20(China).md

 '''Cons:'''

-* Heavier airframe than earlier F-100 series thus less maneuverable
+* Heavier airframe than earlier F-100 series thus less manoeuvrable
 * Lacks a pair of autocannon than previous F-100 series
 * Control surfaces lock up at supersonic speeds
 * Any maneuvers will bleeds the energy severely